 Having dementia puts a person at greater risk of being exploited financially.
-Christina Macdonald reveals how it happened in her own family and explains the importance of keeping an eye on a person’s finances
+Christina Neal reveals how it happened in her own family and explains the importance of keeping an eye on a person’s finances

 Caring for my mum took up so much of my time that I neglected one of the most important aspects of her life – her finances.
 I organised her meals, her cleaning, her gardening, her carers, drove her to her appointments, took her shopping, made sure she had clean clothes and bedding… in my mind I had everything covered.
 Except for one thing.
 Making sure her financial situation was stable.

 In theory, everything should have been fine with mum’s money.
 She had a state pension and a private pension.
 She didn’t spend much money.
 She wasn’t one for expensive items she didn’t need.
 She should have had a healthy bank balance and with plenty of cash in reserve for the 24-hour care she would eventually need.
 But things didn’t work out that way.
 One day, I discovered that a family relative who had offered to ‘manage’ her finances had been spending her money.
 For a long time, they had been making withdrawals from her account without her consent or knowledge.
 And I’m talking about substantial amounts.
 Her finances were in a mess by the time I discovered what was happening.
 It took months to resolve.
 Mum’s bank refunded some of the money but it was a struggle to get them to accept some responsibility for the fact that all of this had occurred without mum knowing anything about it.